-There are no cross-b order impacts likely to arise from this policy.

-Recommendations and Mitigation Measures:

-Option (a) should inc Option (a) should include sufficient mitigation for site expansion in the countryside.
+There are no cross-bor There are no cross-border impacts likely to arise from this policy.
+Recommendations Recommendations and Mitigation Measures: Option (a) should include Option (a) should include sufficient mitigation for site expansion in the countryside.
+Preferred Α Option:

-Preferred A

-Option: